golf-clash-notebook/golf-clash-notebook.github.io/modules/site/src/main/tut/home.md

   <div class="col-lg-8 col-lg-offset-2 col-md-10 col-md-offset-1 col-sm-12">

     <p class="text-center pad-24">
-      In addition to all of the <a href="https://github.com/golf-clash-notebook/golf-clash-notebook.github.io/graphs/contributors/" target="_blank" rel="noopener">Golf Clash Notebook contributors</a>, a few shoutouts to people whose contributions to the community have made this site what it is.
+      A few shoutouts to people whose contributions to the community have made this site what it is.
       A big thank you!
     </p>

     <div class="center-block">